 Project Partners in Research on Bike/MTB Visitor Guidance

-This project is supported by the BfN with funds from the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.
+This project is supported by the BfN with funds from the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer

 The publisher is solely responsible for the content.

 Stay informed with monthly updates on industry trends, regional developments, projects and guidelines around the topic of biking and bike tourism.